scizen9/SEDM-Docs/source/Pipeline.rst

 If there is a failure of the WCS solution, or if the target is particularly difficult to model with a PSF, there are ways to re-extract the spectrum.
-This will described in more detail below.
+This will be described in more detail below.

 Python Requirements
 ^^^^^^^^^^^^^^^^^^^